mkvtvseries/GDrive-X/README.md

 1. Initially GDrive-X contains framebusting script which disables it being loaded in Iframe.
 If you want to disable it, please follow steps below:

    a.
-Open embed.php
+Open embed.php.
    b.
-Look for code below
+Look for code below.
+Between line 1 and 3

    ```
        <?PHP